 The 2005 Tree Inventory proved problematic as tree tags fell off, were removed, or were subsumed by tree growth and the Inventory usefulness declined.
 The new pruning program substitutes regular inspection and pruning by an outside licensed tree service to preserve public safety.
 We are looking into the use of GPS mapping to keep track of newly planted trees.
 As older trees are removed our planting of new trees has accelerated.
-In the past six years we have added 60 upper canopy trees (such as Red Oak), 11 intermediate canopy trees (such as American holly), and 14 understory trees (such as Serviceberry).
+In the past eleven years we have added 138 upper canopy trees (such as Red Oak), 18 intermediate canopy trees (such as American holly), and 53 understory trees (such as Dogwood), a total of 209 trees.